segdeha/blog/posts/stupid-webkit-tricks.md

 The basic pattern for all of the above mentioned animations is the following:

-1. In CSS, tell WebKit that, for an element or group of elements, when a specific property changes, it should _transition_ from one state to another over a set duration and using a particular timing function (also called an "easing algorithm").</li>
+1. In CSS, tell WebKit that, for an element or group of elements, when a specific property changes, it should _transition_ from one state to another over a set duration and using a particular timing function (also called an “easing algorithm”).
-2. Also in CSS, set the initial state of the element and the state to which the element is to transition.</li>
+2. Also in CSS, set the initial state of the element and the state to which the element is to transition.
-3. Either in CSS (using the `:hover` pseudo-class) or in JavaScript (by toggling a class name), initiate the transition by setting a new state for the property in question.</li>
+3. Either in CSS (using the `:hover` pseudo-class) or in JavaScript (by toggling a class name), initiate the transition by setting a new state for the property in question.

 Here’s a simple example.
 First, the CSS:

 <pre class="sh_css">
 #mydiv {
     -webkit-transition-property: opacity;
     -webkit-transition-duration: 1500ms;
     -webkit-transition-timing-function: ease;
     opacity: 1.0;
 }

 #mydiv.faded {
     opacity: 0.0;
 }
 </pre>